-How Does Cannabis Make You Fee!?
+How Does Cannabis Make You Feel?

 Cannabis affects each person differently.
 How it affects you depends on:

-- How strong it is,
+- how strong it is

-- how often you use it,
+- how often you use it

-- whether you smoke or eat it,
+- whether you smoke it or eat it

-- the mood you are in when you take it,
+- your mood and what you expect to happen when you take it

-- whether or not you have consumed alcohol or other drugs when you use it.
+- whether you have consumed alcohol or used other drugs when you take it